HankB/ESP32-ESP-IDF-PlatformIO-start/README.md

     * ~MQTT broker restart~
     * Test SNTP through ntp server restart.
 Will test next time edge router (NTP server) is restarted.

+## Branch notes

+`C++-Timer` is a feature branch to produce a class to assist with executing actions at timed intervals.

 ## Testing

 The following functional tests have been performed.